forcedotcom/b2b-commerce-on-lightning-quickstart/examples/diagnostic/commerce-diagnostic-event-setup/README.md

 Open the **Process CommerceDiagnosticEvents** process.

-In the first box after the "Start" box (called "Specify When to Start the Process"), update the Feed Item ID Value to a value of a feed item ID from your org and save.
+In the first box after the "Start" box (called "Specify When to Start the Process"), update the Store ID Value to an ID of a valid Webstore and save.

 Click "Activate" to activate the process.
 After this, whenever a CommerceDiagnosticEvent is generated, a new record will be added to the "Commerce Diagnostic Custom Object".